joey00072/iza/README.md

 you can run nginx with
 ![Alt text](./imgs/image.png)
- (no portmapping requiredusing host network)
+ (no port mapping required using host network)

 ### Build